HawaAbdalla/Projekt-Two/README.md

 ## Test for Multivariate Normality

-Before running any formal multivariate tests, we check whether the data follows a multivariate normal distribution.
+Before running any formal multivariate tests, I check whether the data follows a multivariate normal distribution.

 - Mahalanobis distances are calculated for each individual in both groups.
 - Q-Q plots are created, comparing these distances to a theoretical chi-squared distribution.